 Explore the vast options of world class dining options in Niseko – Michelin star restaurants, fine-dining, authentic Japanese such as Sushi, Soba, Ramen and much more.
 For a quick bite after skiing or a few drinks, head over to the food trucks in Central Hirafu to select your dinner of choice!

 Rouse the zen philosopher in you by indulging in an authentic tea ceremony.
 A teacher (sensei) will reveal century-old mysteries via a peaceful, meditative stance on life.
 The ceremony begins with a kaiseki course meal, enjoying a bowl of thick tea and ending it with a thin tea, invoking gratitude and calmness throughout the function.

 Onsen (Hot Springs) Experience

 A Japanese Onsen is officially defined as the hot water from geothermally heated springs.
 Visiting an onsen is as much a bathing and relaxing experience as it is an intimate insight into a Japanese cultural habit.
 Offering a chance to relax after a hard day on the slopes or sightseeing, soak yourself in mineral rich warm hot spring water while immersing your mind in the beautiful backdrop of snowcapped mountains.
 Onsens generally have separate bathing areas for males and females, as all clothing must be removed when bathing to ensure the cleanliness of the onsen water.
+Be sure to read our Onsen for Newbies blog post to get the low-down on onsen etqiuette and enjoy the quintessentially Japanese experience with confidence.
 If you feel little daunted by a community onsen, then why not experience your own private onsen.

 Many Niseko accommodation deals include onsens within the properties.
 Selected properties or room types such as Panorama Niseko or The Vale Niseko, offer the ultimate privacy with private indoor and outdoor onsens.